beardedqa/beardedqa.github.io/_posts/2019-06-08-quality-is-not-an-act.markdown

 ---
 layout: post
-title:  „Quality is not an act, it is a habit” – Aristotle
+title:  Quality is not an act, it is a habit
 date:   2019-06-08 12:00:00
 categories: [soft]
 tags: [qa, testing, qualityassurance]